-families have disagreements.
-It's not-knowing how to effectively argue that creates
+have disagreements.
+It's not-knowing how to effectively "argue" that creates difficulty in a

 Fair fighting is a conflict management and resolution process, with the aim of improving

-Everybody understands the need for rules in sports, but often forget them when trying to
+understands the need for rules in sports, but often forget them when trying to resolve

-People who are committed to following a set of rules, discover that conflict can be (and is)
+committed to following a set of rules, discover that conflict can be (and is) an opportunity

 This is really important in relationships, friendships and families.